 Some of these pictures and descriptions may give away plot details that you might not want to know before watching the film.

-This is a horror thriller written and directed Wes Craven, who also directed another movie with snakes, The Serpent and the Rainbow, along with A Nightmare on Elm Street, and Scream.
+This is a horror thriller written and directed Wes Craven, who also directed another movie with snakes, The Serpent and the Rainbow.
 In this one, the civilized middle class Carter family from Cleveland on their way to L.A. strand their car and trailer on a deserted road in the Mojave desert.
 They are discovered and attacked by a savage family of psychotic criminals who live up in the rocks like wild animals, drinking raw blood and killing whatever they can find to eat, including other people.
 The movie shows us that sometimes savages can become civilized and sometimes civilized people will act like savages to protect themselves.

 Mrs. Carter has an obsession with rattlesnakes and quotes some ridiculous statistcs about rattlesnakes that she attributes to Marlin Perkins - "Marlin Perkins says rattlesnakes can reach lengths of 20 feet and can kill you in eight minutes.
 Or was it eight feet and 20 minutes?"
 When I heard that, I knew we were being set up to see a rattlesnake bite at some point in the movie.